KannonZenetism/zenetism-field-physics/zenetism/mpx/gpt-dialogues-zenon.md

 - Stops at **Aion**:
   - **Fixity without coherence** ("static shadow, end of play").
 - Does **not return** to Zenon.
-- Still *contained in potential* within Zenon (since nothing is outside it), but never reabsorbed as return.
+- Held only as ⚫ Aion's static potential, never reabsorbed as return; nothing of it reaches Zenon.

 ---

 ## Core Distinctions
 1. **Zenon ≠ Zero.**
    - Aion is Zero.
-   - Zenon is beyond all categories, the Unknown Principle.
+   - Zenon is beyond all categories, the Unknown Principle — beyond even the concept of zero-ness.

-2. **Zenon contains all** emanations in potential silence, but only centropy returns.
-Entropy halts at Aion.
+2. **Aion holds the totality of potential**; Zenon contains nothing, yet of the two motions only centropy reaches it — entropy halts at Aion.

 3. **Aion is twofold-rest:**
    - Centropy rests there in latent peace.